ReeceHumphreys/ODAP/README.md

 ## Getting Started

+TODO: Update install to show how to setup with conda

 To run this jupyter notebook, first create a Python3 virtual environment within the project using:

 ```python3 -m venv /venv```